Jmorin9999/DiscordMusicBot/README.md

-# created by Jacob Morin
+# Created by:  Jacob Morin

 # Make sure to install the following libraries

 # pip install discord.py